 Moving is a stressful thing, moving abroad is even crazier.
 It’s stressful yet very exciting at the same time!
 With so many possibilities and fun new experiences to look forward to.
 Especially if you are going alone, then you also have a certain sense of independence.
 But, before you can get to the fun and exciting parts of moving to Barcelona, there are some serious things you have to work out.
 Where will you live?
 What kind of place can you afford?
 Do you want roommates?
 If so, how many?
 Do you know where you are working/studying?
 Should you live near a metro stop or walking distance?
 Well, don’t freak out yet, we are here to help you answer ALL of these questions!
-Simply download our free Housing Guide here.
-Feel free to also join our Questions & Answers forum and post your questions!
+Simply download our free Housing Guide here and send us an email in case of any doubts ([email protected]).

 Determine where you want to live